IngloriousCoderz/inglorious-engine/packages/store/README.md

 store.notify("enemyAttacked", { damage: 10 })
 store.notify("particleCreated", { type: "explosion" })

-requestAnimationFrame(() => store.update())
+store.update()
 ```

-Instead of re-rendering after each event, batch them and re-render once.
+Instead of re-rendering after each event, you can batch them and re-render once.
 This is what powers high-performance game engines and smooth animations.

 ---